 Trip fee includes all gear, transportation, food, and everything else needed for the trip.
 College Outdoors will provide all the gear you may need to borrow, such as a sleeping bag or hiking boots, at no additional cost.
 See your individual trip page for your packing list.

 How do I pay?
 What if I need to cancel?

 You will receive a link to pay with your trip placement email.
 Since financial aid is awarded on a need-based sliding scale, you will not need to pay at the time of registration.
 Payments are due by April 1, 2021.

 If you test positive for Covid-19, exhibit Covid-19 symptoms, or have to isolate due to your exposure to someone with Covid-19, you will not be able to attend the trip and you will be issued a full refund.

 Cancellation up until April 1 does not carry a penalty, and the entire trip fee is refundable.
 If you know you cannot attend, please cancel your reservation as early as possible, so others on the waitlist may join.
 There is an administrative cancellation fee of $100 after April 1st, unless you provide information on extenuating circumstances.

 When do Trips Start & End?

 All trips will begin on Saturday, May 8th, and end on Wednesday, May 12, 2021.
-Check back for more details about residence hall move-out procedures and information about where you can store your belongings during your May Trip.
+Read more details about residence hall move-out procedures and information about where you can store your belongings during your May Trip here.

-On the last day of your trip, you will return to campus by 10am and be required to collect your belongings and depart from LC on that same day.
+On the last day of your trip, you will return to campus in the morning and be required to collect your belongings and depart from LC on that same day.
 No housing is available on campus after the end of your trip.

-If you are flying, we suggest that you plan a flight that departs after 2pm on Wednesday, May 12th.
+If you are flying, plan a flight that departs after 2pm on Wednesday, May 12th.
 Airport shuttles will be provided.
 Please keep your travel plans flexible until at least April, when we hope to have a better idea of whether the Covid-19 situation will allow these trips to run.